 Alternate Mode: Station Wagon Car

-A midnight blue wagon with black windows and ceramic green painted details, Soundwave sports a gold Decepticon logo on the hood and various other gold highlights.
-The tyres and hubcaps are black, with ceramic green circles on the hubcaps.
-The major car details such as headlights and doorhandles are sculpted but unpainted - this isn't lazy, rather a thematic decision which I'll come back to.
-The colours don't really fit into the classic Soundwave concept, but the theme does.
-At any rate, the very light ceramic green and very dark midnight blue compliment each other well, and it's nice to see something different here.
-The windows are actually transparent, although you're only going to see this if you hold him up with a light source behind him.
+A midnight blue with black windows and ceramic green painted details, Soundwave sports a gold Decepticon logo on the right side of his hood and and gold a "power button" logo on the roof.
+The tyres and hubcaps are black and there's a gold button console like detail on the front (like you'd expect on a remote control.
+The colours don't really fit into the classic Soundwave concept, but the music player theme does.
+At any rate, the very light ceramic green and very dark midnight blue compliment each other well, and the colours are quite similar to the deluxe, without the transparent windows.
+Unlike many Activators, there's no obvious red button here - which is a good thing since it would have disupted the theme.

 TRANSFORMATION TO ROBOT MODE

 None that I'm aware of.
-Electrostatic Soundwaveis a repaint with a new sidekick.
+He does not come with a Laserbeak accessory.